flor14/Group28-CovidTracker/README.md

 ## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.
+We welcome and recognize all contributions.
+Please see contributing guidelines in the Contributing document.
+This repository is currently maintained by

 ## License

-`CovidTracker` was created by Group 24.
+`CovidTracker` was created by Group 28.
 It is licensed under the terms of the MIT license.

 ## Credits